 Misclassifying an employee as a contractor might reap budgetary rewards in the short run, but if it’s against the law within your conditions, it could result in serious long-term consequences.
 Producers found to be misclassifying employees could face steep fines.

 Fortunately, determining whether a new hire is an employee or a contractor is usually a straightforward process.
-If you already use Wrapbook to pay your cast and crew, you know misclassification is difficult, but still, always consult a legal pro.
+If you've already chosen Wrapbook from the various film payroll companies out there, you know misclassification is difficult, but still, always consult a legal pro.

 Wrapbook’s design does offer simplified compliance to help steer your production in the right direction.